craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Inventory Management.md

 Items stored in 'Container' Slots cannot be accessed without first performing the 'UNPACK' Interact Action.

-'Container' Slots may have defined restrictions on the Size or Type of Item stored within it.
+'Container' Slots may have restrictions on the Size or Type of Item stored within it, as defined in it's description.